patriiko/PDFMerger/README.md

 ## Notes

 - Make sure to activate your virtual environment every time you start working.
+- The script will not create any output unless valid PDF files are found.
+- The `merged/` folder is created only when needed.
 - `venv/` is excluded from version control using `.gitignore`.

 ## License